zeyadetman/Notes/content/programming-languages/notes-on-typescript.md

-—-
+---
-title: “Notes on Typescript”
+title: "Notes on Typescript"
-—-
+---

 - Omit (Omit<type, “key1” | “key2”>)
 Pick all from *type* exclude *keys*.